Location: Summer Shade, KY (private property)

 THE OHIO HOWLER STRIKES AGAIN - A Bigfoot Investigation

 Terrain: Miles from the nearest home; dense woods, scattered pastures, hollows and hills.
 Accessible from only one direction by 4x4.

 Weather: Very clear, no wind and bitterly cold, reaching a low of 16 degrees.

 History: Over a dozen bigfoot reports from this area along with odd vocalizations heard frequently (as recent as 12-17-13).

 At 8:46pm, after making a fire, Nishea, Brent and myself (Charlie) hiked away from base camp in a NW direction.
 Mary, Paul and three children stayed at basecamp with the two trucks.
 Don arrived later in the evening after the vocalizations occurred.

-After reconvening back at basecamp and making sure nobody made the howls, we set out in the direction of the howls with Don and some FLIRs.
-There was nothing but miles of dark wilderness with no other human in sight.
-The coyotes came within yards of our position a few times through the night.
+After reconvening back at basecamp, we set out in the direction of the howls with Don and some FLIRs.
+There was nothing but miles of dark wilderness.
+The coyotes came within yards of our position a few times throughout the night.
 It was finally around 3am that we called it an evening.

 We are almost certain these initial howls were NOT made by a human.
 We were miles deep in the remote wilderness away from any person and we carefully searched the area.
 The initial howls got the coyotes riled up, which is typical.

 - Listen carefully to the first 2-3 howls!

 6-27-13 Barren County - Howl and Tree Knocks